thiru1305/decube-fe-iv-template/README.md

 # Welcome to my FE Interview Template

+## Setup

+1. Make sure that you have IDE of your choice installed in your machine.
+In case you are not, you can use alternative such as CodeSandbox, or Stackblitz to start coding.

+2. Fork this project, and you can start adding your code.
+By the end of the session, you are required to push your changes and share the repository to the assessor through email.

+3. Make sure that your repository's visibility is set to public.
+You can go to your forked repository settings, and ensure that the visibility is set to public.

 ## Instruction

 1. You are required to create a simple web app that fit these requirements: